 In direct dialogue – The most frequently asked questions from Amazon sellers

 Merchandise sellers want only one thing: a high Buy Box share for all their products.
 We understand that.
-That’s why we built the repricer, which ensures many of our customers a Buy Box share of 90% and the associated increased sales performance and visibility.
+That’s why we built the Repricer, which ensures a Buy Box share of 90% for many of our customers, along with the associated increased sales performance and visibility.

 “What was the Push strategy again?”

-Because most of our customers and partners see their needs met simply by using the Buy Box strategy, they often do not realize that the repricer can do more than “just” win the Buy Box.
-For example, using the heatmap allows sellers to see exactly when the most sales were made and when to raise the price accordingly.
-In addition, relevant pricing strategies can also be automated with the repricer, such as raising or lowering the price after a certain period of time or after selling a certain quantity of products.
-Overall, the SELLERLOGIC repricer offers seven strategies that Amazon sellers can use to make their pricing strategies more dynamic than those of the competition.
+Because most of our customers and partners see their needs met simply by using the Buy Box strategy, they often do not realize that the Repricer can do more than just win the Buy Box.
+For example, using the heatmap allows sellers to see exactly when the most sales were made and when they should accordingly raise the price.
+In addition, relevant pricing strategies can also be automated with the Repricer, such as raising or lowering the price after a certain period of time or after selling a certain number of products.
+Overall, the SELLERLOGIC Repricer offers seven strategies that Amazon sellers can use to make their pricing strategies more dynamic than those of the competition.
 Here is a selection:

 2. Push: The Push strategy is based on the seller’s sales figures.
-The repricer increases the selling price when orders come in within a specified period.
-If the expected sales figures are not reached, the tool adjusts the price downwards.
+The Repricer increases the selling price when orders come in within a specified time frame.
+If the expected sales figures are not met, the tool adjusts the price downwards.
 This strategy allows for controlling the price of a product based on actual order quantities.
-The seller specifies how often an item should be sold at least within a certain period (e.g., five times a day or ten times a week).
-If this goal is not achieved or, in the worst case, no sale occurs, the price is slightly adjusted downwards to create a higher incentive to buy.
+The seller specifies how often an item should be sold at a minimum within a certain period (e.g., five times a day or ten times a week).
+If this target is not met, or in the worst case, if no sale occurs, the price is slightly adjusted downwards to create a higher incentive to buy.

 3. Daily Push: The Daily Push strategy involves setting a starting price for sales at midnight, which can be automatically adjusted based on daily sales figures.
 By setting limits, prices can be automatically increased or decreased depending on the number of units sold.
 This allows for selling a predefined quantity of items at a starting price and additional items at higher or lower prices.
 If increased sales are required for a certain period, the price can be reset to the base value to ensure the visibility and presence of the item.